tboudreaux/fidanka/README.md

 can fit that isochrone to the photometry as follows.
 Also imagine we still have popA loaded from the previous example.
 Finally, imagine you have a series of bolometric correction tables in the current directory stored in a folder called "bolTables".
-These tables should be in the format avalible on the MIST website.
+These tables should be in the format available on the MIST website.

 ```python
 from fidanka.isochrone.MIST import read_iso